adequatej/open-source-tools/.github/README-scripts.md

    - Check for duplicate tools
    - Update `tools.json` with new tool data

-3. **Documentation Update**
-   - Run `update_readme.py` to update README
-   - Format tools table
-   - Update tool listings

-4. **Repository Updates**
+3. **Repository Updates**
    - Commit changes with contributor attribution
    - Push updates to main branch
    - Close the issue with success message

-5. **Error Handling**
+4. **Error Handling**
    - If any step fails, post error to issue
    - Maintainers can review logs in Actions tab
    - Process can be manually retriggered

 ### README Update Action (`update_readme.yml`)

-This action keeps the README up to date with the latest tool information:
+This action keeps the README synchronized with the tools list:

 **Trigger:**
-- Runs when `tools.json` is updated
+- Runs automatically when `tools.json` is updated
-- Can be manually triggered
+- Can be manually triggered if needed

 **Process:**
 1. **Repository Setup**